Last Updated on Nov 7, 2024 by Aishika Banerjee

 NameMarket Cap (Rs. in cr.)Close Price (Rs.)1Y Return (%)5Y CAGR (%)Expense Ratio (%)

-Note: The above list of top equity ETFs is dated 24th July 2024.
+Note: The above list of top 10 ETF funds in India from the equity category is dated 6th November 2024.
 It is derived from Tickertape’s Stock Screener using the following filters:

 • ETFs – Equity